kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(xii\) A person conducting an EFVS operation during an authorized Category II or Category III operation must conduct the operation in accordance with operations specifications, management specifications, or a letter of authorization authorizing EFVS operations during authorized Category II or Category III operations.

-\(3\) *Visibility and visual reference requirements.* No pilot operating under this section or §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.651   Takeoff and landing weather minimums: IFR: All certificate holders.|§121.651]], 125.381, or 135.225 of this chapter may continue an approach below the authorized DA/DH and land unless:
+\(3\) *Visibility and visual reference requirements.* No pilot operating under this section or [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.651   Takeoff and landing weather minimums: IFR: All certificate holders.|§§121.651]], 125.381, or 135.225 of this chapter may continue an approach below the authorized DA/DH and land unless:

 \(i\) The pilot determines that the enhanced flight visibility observed by use of an EFVS is not less than the visibility prescribed in the instrument approach procedure being used.